jbirky/yupra/docs/docs/tutorials/tutorials.md

 2. Parameter sweeps
 - run parameter sweeps in python using `vplanet_inference`
+- exercise: given data from trappist 1, tweak the model parameters by hand to fit the data
+- how do we do this robustly while estimating the uncertainty?

 3. Statistics I
-- first exercise: given data from trappist 1, tweak the model parameters by hand to fit the data - how do we do this robustly while estimating the uncertainty?
-- introduce bayesian statistics (theory)
+- introduction to Bayesian statistics

-4. Statistics II
 - introduction to markov chain monte carlo (MCMC) methods
 - example: fitting a line to data using `emcee`

-5. Statistics III
+4. Statistics II
 - introduction to `alabi`
 - reproduce some examples in the `alabi` docs
 - reproduce trappist 1 analysis with `alabi`